oernster/SymChit/ARCHITECTURE.md

 name of its own, because a page has no build step to catch a stale one.
 Its licence screen is filled the same way, sentence for sentence, from `internal/licence`.

+The facade owns no install policy.
+The ORDER of an install or a removal is policy too. `setup.Machine` states every act either one performs on the computer it runs on, `setup.Real` implements it with one call per method, while `setup.Install` and `setup.Remove` state the sequences over it.
+That is what makes it checkable that a removal takes the shortcuts before the registry entry, that it refuses outright while the application is open and that the record goes last and only when asked. `installer/app.go` holds a `Machine` and a progress reporter rather than reaching for either, so its own decisions (the screen setup opens on, the choices it hands over) are testable too; what is left uncovered there is the Wails runtime itself.

 That package is the one home for the licence: the published text plus a plain reading of what it permits and requires (FR-074).
 The text sits there as well